PrincetonUniversity/SPECFEMPP/docs/index.rst

     The package is currently under development and is not yet ready for production use.
 We are working towards making the package more complete.
 Please `report any bugs <https://github.com/PrincetonUniversity/specfem2d_kokkos/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=>`_ you find or `request features <https://github.com/PrincetonUniversity/specfem2d_kokkos/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=>`_ that you would like to see in the package.

+.. admonition:: Monthly Developer Meetings

+    We host a monthly developer meeting on the first Wednesday of every month at 12:00 PM Eastern Time.
+Please join us if you are interested in contributing to the project or would like to learn more about the project.
+Please see `this page <https://github.com/orgs/SPECFEM/discussions>`_ for more details.

 SPECFEM++ is a complete re-write of SPECFEM suite of packages (SPECFEM2D, SPECFEM3D, SPECFEM3D_GLOBE) using C++.
 Compared to the earlier version, SPECFEM++ code base provides:

  1. a robust and flexible code structure,